EugeneHsiung/azure_deployment/README.md

+To run the code on **cloud** using **Azure**, they will need to:
+1. Install Azure CLI with `curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash`.
+2. Type: `az` and `az login --use-device-code`. click on the link and paste the code that was given.
+This connects Azure with Google shell
+3. Type: `az account list --output table` and select the correct subscription.
+If not type: `account set --subscription <paste the desired SubscriptionId here>`
+4. Type: `az group list`
+5. Type: `az webapp up --resource-group <resource group that you named> --name <replace with what you would like to name the webapp> --runtime PYTHON:3.9 --sku B1`.
+This will start to create the web app.
+6. Go to `App Service` in Azure and click on the link in `Default domain` for the link.

 # Azure Deployment:
 1. In the Google Shell terminal, you will need to install AZURE CLI.
 Type in `curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash`
 2. Type in `az login --use-device-code`, click on the link and paste the code shown in the terminal to connect Google Shell with Azure
 3. Type in `az account list --output table`, and make sure the correct subscription is selected.
 If not type in `az account set --subscription <paste the desired SubscriptionId here>`
 4. Type in az `webapp up --name <replace with what you would like to name the webapp> --runtime PYTHON:3.9 --sku B1` and wait for deployment to finish
 5. Go to `App Service` in Azure and click on the link in `Default domain`

 # azure_deployment